Hexagon-Midis/The-Helper-1.3.58/README.md

 # Warnings for 2 operating systems

 I have made The Helper before on Windows XP and it loaded the batch, but when I saw what it looked like, it was terrible because some of the things were not what they were supposed to look like.
-I am also not sure what this program would look like in Windows 2000 (I could do a VirtualBox of and see what The Helper would look like)
+I am also not sure what this program would look like in Windows 2000 (I could do a VirtualBox of it and see what The Helper would look like)

 And I might take off Windows 2000 and Windows XP because of what I mentioned above...

-# Change-Log (until next update)
+# Change-Log (Version 1.3.57)

-Nothing yet...
+Nothing cause im lazy to write one (also forgot some stuff I did)

 # The Helper Setup Extention

-You can find THSE at: https://github.com/Hexagon-Midis/The-Helper-Setup-Extention
+You can find THSE at: N/A Deleted by me

-This is just in case if The Helper unexpectly doesn't run the THSE setup file...

 # Copyright © Hexagon Midis 2020